Angel-Studios/react-native-payments/README.md

 otherwise the user gets charged, but we don't know about it.

 # Apple
+Product ID is a unique alphanumeric ID that is used for reporting.
+After you use a Product ID for one product, it can’t be used again, even if the product is deleted.
+They can only contain alphanumeric characters, underscores, and periods, but the Reference Name can contain more
-Limits in-app purchases and subscriptions to $999.99

-Users can in-app purchase up to 10 of a single product at a time
+Apple limits in-app purchases and subscriptions to no more than $999.99, and users can in-app purchase only up to 10 of a single product at a time

 # Android
+Product ID starts with number or lowercase letter and can contain only numbers (0-9), lowercase letters (a-z), underscores (_) & periods (.).
+You can’t modify a product ID after the item is created, and you can’t reuse a product ID within an app.

-Limits in-app purchases to $400
+Google limits in-app purchases to no more than $400.